2023 Most Popular Information Technology Bachelor's Degree Schools in Missouri

 Of the 11 students majoring in IT at Fontbonne University, 91% are male and 9% are female.

-Drury University came in at #6 in this year’s edition of the Most Popular Information Technology Bachelor’s Degree Schools in Missouri ranking.
-Located in the midsize city of Springfield, Drury University is a private not-for-profit college with a small student population.
+Drury University ranked #6 on this year’s Most Popular Information Technology Bachelor’s Degree Schools in Missouri list.
+Located in the city of Springfield, Drury University is a private not-for-profit school with a small student population.

 Women make up 33% of the IT majors at the school.

-American Business and Technology University came in at #7 in this year’s edition of the Most Popular Information Technology Bachelor’s Degree Schools in Missouri ranking.
-Located in the city of St Joseph, American College of Technology is a private for-profit college with a small student population.
+American Business and Technology University did quite well in this year’s ranking of the most popular places for information technology students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the small city of St Joseph, American College of Technology is a private for-profit school with a fairly small student population.

-William Woods University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree information technology programs.
-Located in the town of Fulton, William Woods is a private not-for-profit college with a small student population.
+William Woods University did quite well in this year’s ranking of the most popular places for information technology students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the town of Fulton, William Woods is a private not-for-profit school with a small student population.

 Explore all the Most Popular Information Technology Colleges in the Plains States Area or other specific states within that region.